The School of Geography has a strong tradition of theoretical and field-based research into physical environmental processes.

 Much of this work is undertaken in association with other national and international researchers and contributes to our understanding of important processes that underpin major issues such as climate change and its consequences for environmental systems.

-- Associate Professor Nicolas Cullen - Meteorology, Climatology
+- Professor Nicolas Cullen - Meteorology, Climatology

 - Professor Sean Fitzsimons - Geomorphology